 Total footprint is 6’x12’

 I used 4”x8”x16” blocks for the foundation.
 Any good structure sits on a level foundation.
 This is VERY important.
+If you have the time, I would highly recommend pouring concrete footers.
+Leveling the blocks took a lot of time.

 I bought about 30 12' kiln dried 2x4's from Home depot.
 I painted them in my garage.
 I used Valspar exterior paint purchased at Ollie’s for $18 a gallon to paint the studs.
 (Another gallon to paint the exterior) I copied the design of the trusses in my shed.
 I used old scrap plywood to cut the triangles, used construction adhesive and nails to make each truss.